Walk begins at City end of The Marina.

 News story on closing ESB Marina: ESB’s Marina power station facing closure (echolive.ie)

-On 11 May 1883, Cork Corporation proceeded to appoint a qualified parson to the position of Caretaker of the Marina at a salary of 15s per week, with residence, fuel, and uniform clothing.
+On 11 May 1883, Cork Corporation proceeded to appoint a qualified person to the position of Caretaker of the Marina at a salary of 15s per week, with residence, fuel, and uniform clothing.
 The first caretaker was Denis Murphy who gave 30 years of service.
-The stylish lodge that was constructed was present for over 90 years before its demolishment.
+The stylish lodge that was constructed for the caretaker between 1890 and 1900 was present until the 1970s before its demolishment.
+Its location was adjacent Shandon Boat Club.

 The Drinking Fountain:

-At the city end just outside Shandon Rowing Club is a grassy mound on which a long time ago stood a drinking fountain, which was donated by Cantillan family.
-The remains of it are still there, the square concrete base, the four cast iron columns, which supported an artistically designed jet through which water once gurgled.
+At the city end just outside Shandon Boat Club is a grassy mound on which a long time ago stood a drinking fountain, which was donated by Cantillan family.
+Very little of its public history has been recorded.
+The remains of it are still there – the square concrete base, the four cast iron columns, which supported an artistically designed jet through which water once gurgled.
+Like several other old historical features on The Marina, it could make a great craft piece if recreated.
+It’s gone past the point of no return at present.

 The Captain Hanson Flag Pole:

 For many years up to the late twentieth century, music could be enjoyed from the band stand on The Marina.
-The first of the evening promenades (established by the Mayor) on the New Wall, took place on 21 June 1866.
+The first of the evening musical soirees were established by the Mayor Francis Lyons and took place on 21 June 1866.

 Lee Rowing Club:

-Lee Rowing Club, founded in the 1850s, has had a long and varied history and the club.
-The club had its initial headquarters near the Cork Corporation yard on Albert Quay, and won the Glenbrook international race in 1862.
+The Lee Rowing Club, founded in the 1850s, has had a long and varied history.
+The club had its initial headquarters near the Cork Corporation yard on Albert Quay, and won the Glenbrook international Rowing Race in 1862.

-In 1880 Lee Rowing Club moved to its present site on the banks of the River Lee at the Marina and built the present clubhouse around 1886.
+In 1880 Lee Rowing Club moved to its present site on the banks of the River Lee at the Marina and built a new clubhouse around 1886.

-Lee Rowing Club also changed its name for a span of 18 years in the 1870’s to Cork Boat Club and reverted to the name Lee again on 25 March 1888.
+The Lee Rowing Club also changed its name for a span of 18 years in the 1870’s and 1880s to Cork Boat Club but reverted to the name “Lee” again on 25 March 1888.

 In the early days members of the Drapers’ Club in Cork joined Lee Rowing Club and later on the Drapers’ Club set up and ran what is now the Cork City Sports meeting.
 The Drapers were also responsible for the setting up of the Lees GAA team, which also included members of Lee Rowing Club in the old days.